‘Beatles’ terror victims were ‘undeniably heroes’ – US judge - NewsBreak

 Kotey’s co-defendant El Shafee Elsheikh was also present for the victim impact statements at the court hearing ahead of his sentencing in August after being convicted of his role in the murder plot.

-It’s not easy to be the girl in school whose dad was killed by terrorists.
+It’s not easy to be the girl in school whose dad was killed by terrorists.11 year-old Athea Haines

 Eleven-year-old Athea, who was just four when she lost her father, said his death had “affected my life in so many ways”.